evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/errors/classes/BLS12381PointNotOnCurveError.md

 title: "BLS12381PointNotOnCurveError"
 ---

-Represents an error that occurs when a point is not on the curve during BLS12-381 operations.
+Represents an EIP-2537 specific error that occurs when a point is not on the curve during BLS12-381 operations.

 Point not on curve errors can occur due to:
 - Providing a point that does not lie on the expected curve for BLS12-381 operations.